Aerohika/RealStateprice_prediction-model/README.md

 # RealStateprice_prediction-model
-This is a ml-price prediction model
+This is a machine learning-price prediction model